nicoratel/SAXS_toolbox_public/README.md

-#H1 Readme

 SAXS_toolbox is a flexible platform dedicated to analyis of X-ray scattering images (SAXS, WAXS, diffraction,...).
+It is developped in Python 3 and is based on pyFAI library.
-Check Documentation and tutorial for more information
+Check Documentation and tutorial for more information.